rdilweb/docs/docs/tutorials/better-wsfull/index.md

 Better workspace-full is a fork of Gitpod's workspace-full (see [gitpod-io/workspace-images](github:gitpod-io/workspace-images)).

-It has multiple quality-of-life changes over the normal workspace-full.
+It has multiple quality-of-life changes over the normal workspace-full, and is a ton smaller.

 ## OS